 You’ll be prompted to enter and confirm the password.

-Then set it as the default editor for the session:
+Set vim as the default editor for the session:

 export EDITOR=vim

-Configure sudo Permissions via visudo Now safely edit the sudoers file:
+Configure sudo Permissions via visudo#

 visudo